snowflakedb/snowflake-connector-net/README.md

 Prerequisites
 -------------
 This project is developed under Visual Studio 2015.
 All other version of visual studio is not supported.
+I compiled the .net driver against .net framework 4.6, but not .net core (there is a plan porting it).

 Steps
 -----